View Cancer Clinical Trials

 |North Coast Cancer

-- To determine the 1-year overall median survival rate in patients with ED-SCLC with the administration of PCI alone versus PCI with consolidation extracranial RT following platinum based chemotherapy
+- To determine the 1-year overall survival rate in patients with ED-SCLC with the administration of PCI alone versus PCI with consolidation extracranial RT following platinum based chemotherapy

 - To compare treatment-related adverse events;

 - To evaluate patterns of failure;